matthias-stemmler/annimate/docs/user-guide/src/troubleshooting.md

 To fix this, increase the context size as needed.

+### Edge annotation: Column is empty

+If an [Edge annotation](columns/edge-annotation.md) column in your CSV or Excel file is empty, this may be because your query connects the source and target query nodes via a chain of edges rather than a direct edge.
+For instance, operators such as `>*` or `->dep*` may match chains of edges, but an "Edge annotation" column only considers direct edges from the source to the target node.

+To fix this, change the query so that the source and target nodes are connected by a direct edge operator (e.g. `>` or `->dep`).

 ### Corpus/document metadata: Column is empty

 If a [Corpus/document metadata](columns/metadata.md) column in your CSV or Excel file is empty, this may be because the selected meta annotation is present on a different level than you configured.
 For instance, you may have configured a "Document metadata" column, but the selected annotation may actually be present at the corpus level.